ludwig-ai/ludwig/CONTRIBUTING.md

 ## Attribution

-This contributing guideline is adapted from the `huggingface`, available at <https://github.com/huggingface/datasets/blob/master/CONTRIBUTING.md>.
+This contributing guideline is adapted from `huggingface`, available at <https://github.com/huggingface/datasets/blob/master/CONTRIBUTING.md>.